Dear Visiting Student:

-Welcome and thank you for your interest in Case Western Reserve University.
+Welcome and thank you for your interest in Case Western Reserve University!
 We hope that you find the following information helpful as you prepare to study with us this summer.
-If you already have an undergraduate degree and wish to take enrichment classes as a non-degree student, click here for registration and information.
+First, please see the descriptions below to see how you would be classified at CWRU.

 Office of Undergraduate Studies

-If you have registered for the May Term or any of the summer sessions and decide you want to cancel your enrollment, you must contact Dean Claudia Anderson in the Office of Undergraduate Studies, Sears Bldg., Rm.
-357. A refund of 100% will apply only to students who cancel enrollment on the first day of the classes.
+If you have registered for May Term or any of the summer sessions and decide you want to cancel your enrollment, you must contact Dean Claudia Anderson in the Office of Undergraduate Studies, Sears Bldg., Rm.
+447. A refund of 100% will apply only to students who cancel enrollment on (or before) the first day of the classes.
 Refund amounts will be reduced beyond that date.